THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 - Zip Code

-You will also need to set up security questions and confirm your email address and create a password.
+You will also need to set up security questions, confirm your email address and create a password.
+All of which is pretty standard stuff.
 Once this is done (and it only takes 5 minutes) you can begin using Power Wallet.

 Power Wallet Features